The empathetic approach to the Change Management

 Conclusions

 In this white paper, you have seen the importance of the empathetic approach to change management.
-By listening with heart and mind, you should be able to:
+By listening with heart and mind, you should be able to:- overcome the limited reliability of a hierarchical structure provided by the Human Capital department when you have to create the first version of the stakeholders matrix;

-• understand the level of need satisfaction accordingly to the Maslow’s pyramid;
+- understand the level of need satisfaction accordingly to the Maslow’s pyramid;

-• assign the growing force factor giving a priority index that could help reducing the potential innovators and early adopters;
+- assign the growing force factor giving a priority index that could help reducing the potential innovators and early adopters;

-• establish a collaborative environment where the physiological negative reactions could be transformed in a positive way and become a key success factor for the change initiative.
+- establish a collaborative environment where the physiological negative reactions could be transformed in a positive way and become a key success factor for the change initiative.